Skip to main content

 Immediately following the exam, the student will be evaluated by the Ph.D.
 Supervisory Committee in the absence of the advisor, using the criteria listed in the Topic and General Exam Rubric.
 The outcome of the exam and feedback will then be provided first to the advisor and then to the student.
 The Committee will complete the Topic Exam Report, which will be submitted to the GPA.
 The temporary chair will provide a written evaluation that will be distributed to the student and other members of the Committee and submitted to the GPA within 2 weeks of the exam.

 Guidelines for the outcome of the exam based on the number of “does not meet expectations” categories are provided on the Topic and General Exam Rubric.
 While a highly developed and innovative research plan is desirable, it is recognized that this is still a formative area for a second-year student.
 If both the written and oral components of the exam are satisfactory, then the determination should be “Pass”.
 If moderate weaknesses are identified that can be addressed by revising or elaborating a portion of the proposal, by taking a class to bolster basic knowledge, or by some other remedial work, then the determination should be “Conditional Pass”.
 The conditions and deadline for the conditions to be met should be clearly conveyed to the student and recorded on the Topic Exam Report.
 The temporary chair of the Topic Exam committee is responsible for ensuring that conditions are met, with the consent of the examining committee.
 If the performance is unsatisfactory, the Committee may reach a determination of “Re-examine” and require the student to repeat some or all aspects of the examination.
-The student will be placed on Probation in the quarter following the examination and will remain on probation until successful re-examination.
+The student will be placed on Academic Alert in the quarter following the examination and will remain on Academic Alert until successful re-examination.
 Note that only one re-examination is allowed.
 Alternatively, the Committee may reach a determination of “Fail” and recommend that the student be dropped from the program.
 Successful completion of the Topic exam is a prerequisite for the General Exam.

 Back to Top ^